 Other pet insurance restrictions you may encounter

-There are a number of terms and conditions that can impact your ability to claim.
+There are several terms and conditions that can impact your ability to claim.
 We encourage policyholders to check the full details of their desired insurance policy before signing a new policy.

-Always read your Certificate of Insurance and Product Disclosure Statement (PDS) to understand your benefit limit and any sub-limits on certain conditions or therapies.
+Always read your Product Disclosure Statement (PDS) to understand your benefit limit and any sub-limits on certain conditions or therapies.

 Don’t wait for the right opportunity to get covered

-It’s important to keep pet insurance exclusions in mind while you’re shopping around for an insurance plan, to make sure you’re covered when your furry friend needs it most.
-However, what’s truly important is finding cover that insures your pet against as much as possible, as soon as possible.
-For all the things that pet insurance excludes from cover, there’s plenty more that it will cover.
+It’s important to keep pet insurance exclusions in mind while you’re shopping around for a policy to make sure you’re covered when your furry friend needs it most.
+For all the things that pet insurance excludes from cover, there are still lots that it will cover.

 Still sniffing around for pet insurance information?
 We’ve got your back.